- What is Butter Bells?

 How to use Butter Bells

-- Fill the base with water: Fill the base of the butter bell with cold water.
-Make sure to leave enough room at the top so that the lid can fit securely on top.
+- Fill the base with water: Take the base of the Butter Bell and fill it with cold water.
+Be careful not to overfill; leave a small gap at the top to prevent overflow when the lid is placed on top.

 How long can you leave butter in a butter bell?